ClubHub Developer Guide

 • 2a.
 Import file invalid (wrong format, missing fields).

 • 2a1.
-ClubHub shows error message with line numbers.
+ClubHub displays an error message.

 • 2a2.
 Secretary corrects file and retries.